RadiantLabs/microgrid-appliance-analysis/README.md

 - React Router
   - Find args for React router and make an interface for it
 - Decide on React.SFC
-- Add graphql & apollo dependencies and sample app code
+- Add graphql & apollo dependencies and sample app code (see https://www.robinwieruch.de/react-apollo-link-state-tutorial/)
 - Add apollo devtools https://github.com/apollographql/apollo-client-devtools
 - Add React Semantic UI
 - Lay out basic (probably temporary) navigation

+## App Design

+- Generally using domain-driven development (DDD)
+- Define all fields with JSON schema (type, default value, min, max, prefix, suffix)
+- Define a component that incorporates all of these properties.
+It’s got a default, overridable value and it’s got a slider if a number, with min and max.
+Pass the component the field from the schema def and the store?
+Not sure how it would work with apollo link-state and graphql
+- Define typescript types based on this JSON schema for all fields: https://spin.atomicobject.com/2018/03/26/typescript-data-validation/
+- Generate TS types from graphql queries: https://blog.apollographql.com/graphql-dx-d35bcf51c943